-For example, the site is now responsive so automatically adapts for viewing on a tablet or smart phone; you can apply for a free Home Fire Safety Check; you can keep up to date with all that's going on via our Events Calendar; and sign up to RSS updates to keep abreast of all the latest news.
+Our website, which was relaunched in 2015, is responsive so automatically adapts for viewing on a tablet or smart phone.
+Furthermore, on our website you can also apply for a free Home Fire Safety Check, keep up to date with all that's going on via our Events Calendar and sign up to RSS updates to keep abreast of all the latest news.

-To find out more about these new features, visit our introductory guide.
+To find out more about our features, visit our guide.

 The website was developed in partnership with students from The Worcester Business School's Media Lab initiative, a student-led design and development lab working in conjunction with the University of Worcester to create web solutions for our community and businesses.
 To find out more about their team and what they do visit the Worcester Media Lab website.

 Our work with the University is another great example of how we run your fire and rescue service: we will always seek out partners to assist in doing things better and more efficiently and if those partners are local to our counties, then all the better.

 A modern fire service